-pow() function.
-This tutorial will discuss how to use both of these techniques to calculate the power of a number and explore an example of each of these methods of calculating powers.
+This tutorial will discuss how to use both of these techniques to calculate the power of a number.
+We’ll walk through an example of how to use both the ** operator and the pow() method.

-** operator requires two values to perform a calculation.
-Here’s the syntax for the
+The ** operator requires two values to perform a calculation.
+Here’s the syntax for the ** operator:

 5 ** 2

-In this expression, 5 is being raised to the 2nd power.
-Or, in other words, the number 5 is being multiplied by itself 3 times.
+In this expression, 5 is raised 2nd power.
+Or, in other words, the number 5 is multiplied by itself 3 times.

 To do so, we want to present a student with a math problem, then we want to ask them for the answer.
 Our program will then calculate the answer to the problem and compare it to the answer the user has inserted into the program.